-The Alaska Commission for Behavioral Health Certification (ACBHC) offers three certifications for aspiring chemical dependency counselors: Counselor Technician, Chemical Dependency Counselor I, and Chemical Dependency Counselor II.
-A college degree is not required but can be advantageous as it can reduce the training and experience requirements.
-Even the non-degreed track for certification requires substantial related coursework.
+The Alaska Commission for Behavioral Health Certification (ACBHC) offers three credentials for aspiring chemical dependency counselors: Counselor Technician (CT), Chemical Dependency Counselor I (CDC I), and Chemical Dependency Counselor II (CDC II).
+A college degree is not required for any level of certification but can be advantageous as it can reduce the training and experience requirements.
 Chemical dependency counselors in Alaska provide assessment, treatment planning, and counseling services to individuals and groups struggling with or impacted by alcohol and drug-related dependencies.
 Earn a chemical dependency counseling certification by completing these steps:

-Other Substance Abuse Counseling Credentials Offered in Alaksa
+Optional Substance Abuse Counseling Credentials Offered in Alaska

 Read more about chemical dependency counseling careers on our substance abuse counseling career guide.